grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (Is the ship-to-ship radio actually a 1970s trucker CB?
 You fucking know it.)

-Captain Percy took down the mic from the radio and brought it to her lips.
+Percy took down the mic from the radio and brought it to her lips.
 She pushed the transmit button, and the needles on the radio unit's gauges jumped to show how much power she was transmitting with.
 She whistled a series of five randomish tones into the mic, and let go of the transmit button.
 The power needles died back to zero, and there was silence for a minute or two.

 Then she repeated the transmission of the tones.
 Another minute passed.